 (e) Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne; and

-(f) Procedures for the prompt removal from paved streets of earth or other material which does or may become airborne.
+(f) Procedures for the prompt removal from paved streets of earthen material, dirt, dust, or other material which does or may become airborne.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-240-0420